Don't we all love the smell of homemade dinner rolls?

 Now you have many options for what you can do with this dough:

-- Cinnamon rolls: when the dough beeps done, or when you know it is well-kneaded, roll it out onto a lightly floured countertop until it's about 18″ x 12" rectangle.
-Spread/sprinkle over the top: 1 stick of melted butter, real maple sugar (or maple syrup or brown sugar) and plenty of cinnamon (I just use enough of each to sprinkle over all the dough, which I spread out to about 18″ around).
+- Cinnamon rolls: when the dough beeps done, or when it's well-kneaded, roll it out onto a lightly floured countertop until it's about 18″ x 12" rectangle.
+Spread/sprinkle over the top: 1 stick of melted butter, maple syrup or palm/coconut sugar or organic brown sugar and plenty of cinnamon over all of the dough -- just shake it on 'til there's some all over.
 Start at one edge and carefully roll it up.
 Slice into about 3/4″ sections and place them into a buttered baking dish.
 Let rise 2-3 hours, more or less depending on your yeast and room temp.
-Bake 15-20 minutes or until golden in 350* oven.
+Bake 15-20 minutes or until golden in 375* oven.
 If you want them to be extra dreamy you can put more melted butter, sugar, cinnamon, and crispy nuts in the bottom of the pan before you put the rolls in, let them rise and bake.
 When they're done, invert them onto a platter.
 YUM.

-- UPDATE 11/08 – here’s an even easier way to make cinnamon rolls (no rolling the dough out) — this is how my Mom made hers: prepare the pan as described above (butter, sugar or maple syrup, cinnamon and pecans if you want them into the bottom of a baking dish), fill a small bowl 2/3 full with cinnamon & sugar…not sure how much, I just guessed – I like it very cinnamony.
+- For an even easier way to make cinnamon rolls (no rolling the dough out) — this is how my Mom made hers: prepare the pan as described above (butter, sugaror maple syrup, cinnamon and pecans if you want them into the bottom of a baking dish), fill a small bowl 2/3 full with cinnamon and sugar…not sure how much, I just guessed – I like it very cinnamony.
 Grab pieces of your dough out of the breadmaker (or the Bosch) – between a golf ball and a tennis ball size.
-Shape the dough into a ball, and then work it around in the cinnamon & sugar mixture, flip it, stretch it in, just get as much as you can all over the dough.
-Tuck the dough back into a ball shape.
+Shape the dough into a ball, and then work it around in the cinnamon & sugar mixture, flip it, stretch it in, just get as much as you can all through the dough, then make it back into a ball shape.
 Place with any folded or tucked pieces down, so they stay put, into the prepared pan.
 Let rise and bake the same as above.
 Much easier, and just as yummy.

-- Homemade buns: Hotdog, hamburger, whatever – just follow directions in #3 above, and shape your dough however you want to, remembering it will rise some.
-This recipe makes 8 big hamburger buns.
-I make them sort of tall because, obviously, when they rise you'll want to slice in half like a store-bought bun, and flatten it a little before I let is rise, so it’s more like a burger bun shape.
+- Homemade buns: Hotdog, hamburger, whatever – just shape your dough however you want to, remembering that it will rise.
+This recipe makes about 20 or more big hamburger buns.
+I make them sort of tall because, obviously, when they rise you'll want to slice in half like a store-bought bun.
 When they're a good height and have risen to about the size you want them, bake at 400* until golden (about 15 minutes, but remember oven temps vary).